dannylekim/listOfPersonalProjects/README.md

 - Team Organizer (Kantasky) in a MEAN Stack, Kotlin and Electron (**IN PROGRESS**)
 - Brutalist Web Messaging Application similar to https://brutal.chat/ in either Ruby/Node and a front-end stack of React.
 Debatable back-end stack: Java, Erlang, Go, Django.
 Possible to also do this in Kotlin/Electron
+  - use ML machine learning API to classify texts and make stats off it or have filters?
+Something in that vein
 - Fitness League Application for Mobile, android specific.
 Written in Android studio, back-end either in Ruby or Java/C#
 - Personal Website for UX Designs dannylekim.me
 - Personal Website for Blogs, Projects and resumes dannylekim.com